 Similarly, I feel the same way about my kitchen.
 I am a notoriously messy cook, so I can’t have a messy kitchen before I even begin to cook or it will be a true disaster by the time we are finished.

 The pantry is like the heart of the kitchen.
-Without it being organized, the rest of the kitchen is bound to be chaotic which can make cooking stressful, especially if it’s something you already don’t enjoy.
+Without an organized pantry, the rest of the kitchen is bound to be chaotic, which can make cooking stressful, especially if it’s something you already don’t enjoy.

-So if you’re determined to have an organized pantry, here are some steps you should take!
+So if you’d like to reduce the chaos in your kitchen but don’t know how to organize your pantry, here are some steps you should take!

-1. Move things from pantry to a counter top or table, shelf by shelf.
+1. Move things from your pantry to a countertop or table, shelf by shelf.

 I personally like to organize my pantry in sections.
 I like for snacks, spices, grains/pastas to all be in the same place, respectively.
 It helps to sort these items in groups when you have them out of the pantry so that you can put them away together as well.